Remembering the Old College

 - a walking stick.

-Old College commemoration books from the University Archive, such as University of Glasgow Old and New, will also be explored.
-I hope to create a digital map with images of the Old College, to provide a visual link between the objects and the place they came from.
-I will also keep a blog detailing the discoveries of my project and encouraging people to think about objects they might own which were made from buildings.
-Later in the year, I will give a talk and a tour of the Gilmorehill campus, exploring its links to the Old College site.
+Old College commemoration books from the University Archive, such as University of Glasgow Old and New, have been central to my exploration, allowing me to provide a visual link between the objects and the place they came from.
+I kept a blog detailing the discoveries of my project and encouraging people to think about objects they might own which were made from buildings.
+I gave talks and tours of the Gilmorehill campus, exploring its links to the Old College site.

 Through my research and these events, I hope to increase awareness of the Old College’s history and the resources available in the Hunterian and University Archive collections.
 I also hope that the project will encourage students, staff and visitors to think about the ways in which the university preserved its history and identity during the transition between buildings – a discussion of particular relevance during the university’s expansion into the Western Infirmary site